-Expats moving to Libya will find a country still recovering from a violent civil uprising against the regime of Colonel Muammar al-Gaddafi which began in February 2011.
+Libya is a Middle Eastern country in the Maghreb region of North Africa with a large coastline on the Mediterranean Sea.
+Expats moving to Libya will find a country still recovering from a violent civil uprising which began in February 2011.
 Despite the end of the conflict in October 2011 following al-Gaddafi’s death, the security situation in Libya remains uncertain and protests and violent clashes between opposition groups and clan factions continue to occur sporadically across the country.

 Needless to say, Libya is not the expat destination that it once was.
 Although some foreign companies and expats who left Libya at the height of the conflict have slowly trickled back, the situation remains uncertain and jobs are not guaranteed.
 Expats seeking work opportunities in Libya should consider their options carefully and continue to monitor developments closely.